galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 ### Questions for other teams?
-- Use the help channels to post clear an consise questions {class="fragment"}
+- Use the help channels to post clear and concise questions {class="fragment"}
 - Use the ticket to link the threads {class="fragment"}
 - Bother people {class="fragment"}
-- If no answer, laverage your amazing manager {class="fragment"}
+- If no answer, leverage your amazing manager {class="fragment"}

 ---

 <img src="https://github.com/galloramiro/galloramiro.github.io/blob/main/talks/fight_against_the_rabbit_hole/img/slay_thejabberwocky.gif?raw=true" width="80%">

-### slay the jabberwocky
+### Slay the jabberwocky

 --